zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

 ## Overview

+### Revised Overview with "Why" Details

-This tutorial teaches you how to set up a round-robin reverse proxy using base and augment templates in NGINX Instance Manager.
-This tutorial is intended for network administrators and developers familiar with basic NGINX configurations.
-By the end of this tutorial, you'll be able to:
+This tutorial guides you through setting up a round-robin reverse proxy using base and augment templates in NGINX Instance Manager.
+It's intended for network administrators and developers familiar with basic NGINX configurations.

+Using templates, especially augment templates, provides significant advantages.
+Augment templates allow you to modify and extend configurations without altering the base template, making it easier to manage and update settings.
+This approach enhances modularity, enabling specific teams to control parts of the configuration while maintaining overall system integrity.
+Role-Based Access Control (RBAC) ensures that only authorized users can make changes, promoting security and efficiency.

+By the end, you'll be able to:

 - Create and configure a base template.
 - Create and configure an augment template to extend the functionality of the base template.
 - Deploy these templates to manage traffic efficiently within your NGINX environment.

+---

+### Explanation of Changes:
+1. **Clarified Purpose**: Added a section explaining why using templates and augment templates is beneficial, highlighting modularity and security with RBAC.
+2. **Avoided Repetition**: Combined the introduction sentences to prevent redundancy.

+Let me know if you need further adjustments or additional details included!

 ---